Mathias Bröckers

 Bröckers positions are partly controversial.
-His explanatory approaches, especially to the terrorist attacks of 11 September 2001, to the Ukraine war, to the assassination of John F. Kennedy and to Julian Assange are classified as conspiracy theories.
+His explanatory approaches, especially to the terrorist attacks of 11 September 2001, to the assassination of John F. Kennedy and to Julian Assange are classified as conspiracy theories.
 He advocates the legalization of drugs, especially of hemp.

 Life

 According to his own statements, Bröckers was active in his youth as an altar boy, choirboy, footballer, and boy scout, among other things.
 In 1973, he graduated from the humanistic grammar school Tilemannschule in Limburg.

 After graduating from high school, Bröckers moved to West Berlin to avoid his draft.
 That same year, he began studying at the FU Berlin literary studies, linguistics and political science with German and Politics for the teaching profession.
 To finance his studies, he obtained a passenger transport license in 1976 and joined Berlin's first cab collective.

 He graduated in 1980 as a senior high school teacher of German and Politics.
 His master's thesis on the Role of Language in Psychoanalysis received the grade "With Distinction."

 From 1980 to 1991 he worked first as culture editor, later also as science editor of the taz.
 During this time he published his first book in 1985 with texts by the Berlin cabaret artist Wolfgang Neuss.

 In 1989 he published the documentary Die taz – das Buch on the occasion of the paper's tenth anniversary.
 It was published by Zweitausendeins, which later became his house publisher.

 In 1991, together with Karl Wegmann, he established the satire page "Die Wahrheit" for fake news in the TAZ.
 In addition, he was a columnist for Zeit, the Woche and author of natural science radio programs for the SFB.

 In 2006, he was involved in the Internet launch of the taz, making blogs by editors and friends of the taz freely readable online.
 He also dealt with Internet marketing.
 Until his retirement from the taz in 2020 due to age, he was responsible for the tazblog as the official blog keeper.

 Wolfgang Neuss aroused his interest in cannabis, or hemp, and its various uses since the early 1980s.
 In several publications, Bröcker devoted himself to educating people about this ancient cultivated plant and also its criminalization and pathologization of consumers by the U.S. media czar Randolph Hearst in the 1930s.

 In 1993, with friends, he developed the business idea of a wholesale business exclusively with products produced on the basis of hemp.
 The following year, he became Managing Partner of HanfHaus GmbH, which had to file for insolvency at the end of 2001.
 He also campaigned for the reauthorization of hemp cultivation as chairman of the "Hanfgesellschaft e.
 V. (Hemp Society)".

 In 2001, he resigned from the HanfHaus management and returned to work as a freelance author and journalist.
 He also gave his journalistic attention to other psychotropics such as LSD and absinthe.